tomfy/gtsimsrch/README.md

 This will just check the pedigrees read from u\_ptable, without searching for alternative pedigrees.

 This generates output with one line for each accession.
-The most useful The first column contains the accession id.
+The columns with the most useful information are as follows:
-This is followed by:

 | Column | content |
 | --- | --- |